Olight Warrior Mini 2 review

 Tailstanding: easy peasy.
 But just a tiny bit unstable, but very stable on a metal underground.

 Build Quality, and Warranty

-Threads and anodization look good and high quality without any scuffs or missing Anno.
+Threads and anodization look good and of high quality without any scuffs or missing Anno.
 And since I wondered where to attach the lanyard on the 1st gen Warrior Mini, they now included a specially designed lanyard attachment.
-This ring can also be used in combination with the included carabiner style ring.
+This ring can also be used in combination with the included carabiner-style ring.
 This makes it easy to attach the light to your belt loops.